grafana/open-distro-for-elasticsearch-grafana-datasource/README.md

-# Open Distribution for Elasticsearch Grafana Data Source
+# Open Distro for Elasticsearch Grafana Data Source

-With the Open Distribution for Elasticsearch plugin, you can run many types of simple or complex Elasticsearch queries to visualize logs or metrics stored in Elasticsearch.
+With the Open Distro for Elasticsearch plugin, you can run many types of simple or complex Elasticsearch queries to visualize logs or metrics stored in Elasticsearch.
 You can also annotate your graphs with log events stored in Elasticsearch.
-The Open Distribution for Elasticsearch plugin is similar to the built-in Elasticsearch plugin, but with added support for AWS Sigv4 authentication and [Piped Processing Language (PPL)](https://opendistro.github.io/for-elasticsearch-docs/docs/ppl/).
+The Open Distro for Elasticsearch plugin is similar to the built-in Elasticsearch plugin, but with added support for AWS Sigv4 authentication and [Piped Processing Language (PPL)](https://opendistro.github.io/for-elasticsearch-docs/docs/ppl/).

 ## Adding the data source